 On each page of your website: Generally, websites dedicated to offering products or services have several individual pages.
-The idea is that you take advantage of your URLs so that there are testimonies for their position, topics according to the information contained on that page.
+The idea is that you take advantage of your URLs to give testimonies for their position and topics according to the information on that page.

-On the landing page: There they serve as an incentive for those users who are still analyzing market alternatives to decide quickly.
+On the landing page: They serve as an incentive for those users who are still analyzing market alternatives to decide quickly.

 In short, showing the user experience is a great way to build trust with your audience.
 That’s why in this post, we leave you different ways to use testimonials as blog content, something fundamental in this uptick in the digital age.
 Remember to guide your user in their testimonial and use videos to support your strategy.